moust/cordova-plugin-videoplayer/README.md

 ## Options

-- `volume`: (Optional) allows you to sets the volume on this player.
+- `volume`: (Optional) allows you to set the volume on this player.
 Note that the passed volume value is raw scalars in range 0.0 to 1.0.

 - `scalingMode`: (Optional) allows you to sets video scaling mode.